ptruman/diab/README.md

 # Notes

 * dnsdist does *not* (itself, yet) communicate *with* DoH or DoT *servers* - only *clients*.
 If you want a secure "end to end" stream, you will need to provide one - either via a separate DoT/DoH proxy.
-Some router firmware (for example [Tomato](https://freshtomato.org/)) allow capture and routing of DNS via DNSCrypt to a chosen external endpoint.
+Some router firmware (for example [Tomato](https://freshtomato.org/)) allow capture and routing of DNS via DNSCrypt to a chosen external endpoint.  *diab* will (shortly) be adding DoH and DoT communication via routedns - we're just not quite there....yet :)
 * With a little reading, you could configure dnsdist.conf to add another standard DNS serve on an/other port (not 53) - which could receive requests from piHole (or other server) and then chain to an/other DoT or DoH service/container on your LAN, as necessary via a dnsdist *pool* - i.e.<br/> DNS/DoT/DoH -> diab Front -> pihole -> diab Rear -> External DNSCrypt service